wanforge/quotes/README.md

 ## T
 - 🌠 The ultimate promise of technology is to make us master of a world that we command by the push of a button.
+- 🌿 There is no fear for one whose mind is not filled with desires.
 - 🔔 This is the whole point of technology.
 It creates an appetite for immortality on the one hand.
 It threatens universal extinction on the other.
 Technology is lust removed from nature.
 - 🔔 Those that know, do.
 Those that understand, teach.
 - 🕹️ Technology is nothing.
 What's important is that you have a faith in people, that they're basically good and smart, and if you give them tools, they'll do wonderful things with them.